britram/taps-transports/draft-ietf-taps-transports.md

 can largely exceed the average time required to download the session objects (see {{RFC5651}}, section 4.2).

-Altough FLUTE/ALC is not well adapted to byte- and message-streaming, there is an exception: FLUTE/ALC is used to carry 3GPP Dynamic Adaptive Streaming over HTTP (DASH) when scalability is a requirement (see {{MBMS}}, section 5.6).
+Although FLUTE/ALC is not well adapted to byte- and message-streaming, there is an exception: FLUTE/ALC is used to carry 3GPP Dynamic Adaptive Streaming over HTTP (DASH) when scalability is a requirement (see {{MBMS}}, section 5.6).
 In that case, each Audio/Video segment is transmitted as a distinct FLUTE/ALC